 Some of the tips to improve your sleep hygiene may seem obvious, while others not so much.
 For starters, aside from investing in a good-quality, comfortable mattress, don’t forget the linens and pillows.
 You need to feel comfortable with your whole sleep environment, and lumpy pillows or scratchy sheets won’t help.

 Also try to filter out noise if you need to, using ear plugs, white-noise machines, or apps.
 If light bothers you, try black-out curtains or eye masks, and swap electronic clocks for analogue ones that don’t glow in the dark.
 If your partner tosses and turns a lot, two twin mattresses side by side give you the space you need as a couple, but your partner’s movements won’t affect your side of the bed.
 Does your partner pull on the covers?
-Use two—one for you and one for him or her.
+Use two—one for you and one for them.

 Sleep issues can be frustrating, but sometimes it’s the simple tricks that work best.